 As adoptive parents, there were a few idiosyncrasies of this placement.
 I cannot speak for all placement situations, but I can tell you ours was so very different than Caleb’s brother’s placement.
 Because Caleb’s birth mother was not able to stay in the hospital with him and we were not yet identified as his adoptive parents, Caleb was placed under the agency’s guardianship.
 Within a day of us meeting Caleb, we were identified as his adoptive parents and had decision-making ability, but any big decisions had to be made through the agency.
 The agency agreed to whatever decision we made, but we had to contact them to receive approval first.

 For this adoption, there were two revocation periods.
-The birth father’s rights were terminated prior to the birth mother’s due to circumstances.
+The birth father’s rights were terminated before the birth mother’s due to circumstances.
 Once those periods expired, we were determined that neither “hell nor high water” was going to keep us from making our son legally ours.
 There is a caveat in the placement terminology that says something to the effect of “at the end of the 10-day revocation period or upon placement.”
 Because Caleb was still technically under the guardianship of the adoption agency AND still in the NICU, we had to sign “at-risk placement” papers.
 These pages made us the legal parents of Caleb, but the official placement would take place when Caleb was discharged from the hospital.
 So, for over a week, it was a weird “shared custody” of our son with our agency.

 Finally, the day came for Caleb to discharge from the hospital and go home.
 Our sweet nurse had to carry him through the hospital and out the doors.
 Then she placed him in the arms of our social workers, who in turn, placed him in my arms.
 All this was to show the chain of guardianship.
-It felt weird to pass the tiny baby around a triangle, but the end result was the same, we got to bring our forever boy home.
+It felt weird to pass the tiny baby around a triangle, but the result was the same, we got to bring our forever boy home.
 Our NICU experience was scary because of just what it meant for our boy, but it was awesome as well.